thebrankoo/CryptoLab/README.md

 Any kind of contribution is more than welcome (bug reporting, bug fixing, new feature implementation etc.).

-- Open new github issue for feature/bug you are working on or pick existing one
+- Open new github issue for feature/bug you are working on or pick the existing one
 - Fork the repository
 - Do your magic
 - Do proper documentation and cover basic unit tests